University of Pretoria Special Collections: Pamphlet collection

 A pamphlet collection consisting of approximately 22 000 items covering a wide range of subjects is housed at Special Collections.
 Some of these pamphlets date from the late 19th century and early 20th century.
-The collection is in the process of being catalogued on UPExplore.
+An in-progress finding aid for the collection is available.

 Non-Africana

 Non-Africana works published before 1870 are kept in the ZBR (Brandkluis) Collection.
 Fine examples are: Ceremonies and religious customs of various nations of the known world vols 1 & 2, published 1734, and Bibliorum Sacrorum a 17th-century religious text in Hebrew, Greek and Latin.

 Jurriaanse (JUR) Collection

 Kept separately in its own room, is the Jurriaanse (JUR) Collection.
 Dr Aardt Jurriaanse, a Dutchman, studied medicine in the Netherlands and came to South Africa during the Anglo Boer War with a medical corps in aid of the Boers.
 He stayed on in South Africa after the war and worked as a general practitioner in the Ermelo, Mpumalanga district of the old Transvaal where he also farmed until the end of his life.
 His collection of books covers the classics in literature and medicine.